 tungsten or chromium to make specialised steels.

-This produces steel alloys with great strength and
+This produces steel alloys with great tensile strength and

 impressive anti-corrosion properties.

-Sometimes need to lower the melting point of a metal
+Sometimes we need to lower the melting point of a metal

 for some specific task.